Lashkan

-Lashkan (لشكان) (Note: Also romanized as Lashkān; also known as Lashgān) is a village in Eshkevar-e Olya and Siyarastaq Yeylaq Rural District of Rahimabad District, Rudsar County, Gilan province, Iran.
+Lashkan (لشكان) (Note: Also romanized as Lashkān; also known as Lashgān) is a village in Eshkevar-e Olya and Siyarastaq Yeylaq Rural District (Note: Formerly Siyarastaq Yeylaq Rural District) of Rahimabad District in Rudsar County, Gilan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 253 in 63 households.
 The following census in 2011 counted 191 people in 57 households.
 The 2016 census measured the population of the village as 234 people in 74 households.
 It was the most populous village in its rural district.